-While visiting a spa in Czech, you will most likely receive massages, mud packs, salt baths, and many more relaxing treatments.
-The mineral water is crisp and fresh and will have you leaving feeling like a completely different person.
-Going to a spa in Czech is like going on a week long vacation at a five star resort.
+While visiting a spa in the Czech Republic, you will most likely receive massages, mud packs, salt baths, and many more relaxing treatments.
+The mineral water is crisp and fresh and will have you feeling like a completely different person.
+Going to a spa in Czech is like going on a week-long vacation at a five-star resort.
 They will feed you only the best foods and give you luxury therapy that will make your mind, body, and soul feel awesome.

 Though the most popular spa town in Czech is named Karlovy Vary (Read our post on The Grandhotel Pupp here), an easy way to spot spa towns in Czech is by the last part of the name which is more often than not ‘lázně’ which actually means spa in Czech.
 Take these for example: Franstiskovy Lázně, Marianske Lázně, Janské Lázně, and Konstantinovy Lázně.

 And don’t be worried about feeling like a tourist, most Czech women will take a vacation once or twice a year to enjoy themselves at the spa, and sometimes they will turn it into a family or couples retreat.
-It is not only a beautiful place to go to heal yourself and cleanse your skin, but also for site seeing, Czech spa towns are some on the most beautiful places.
-Big fountains and colorful buildings adorn the streets and mountainous backdrops make for a picture perfect landscape.
+It is not only a beautiful place to go to heal yourself and cleanse your skin, but also for sightseeing, Czech spa towns are some of the most beautiful places.
+Big fountains and colorful buildings adorn the streets and mountainous backdrops make for a picture-perfect landscape.